simoncwaterer/demo-sourcegraph/notebooks/CWT Notebook.snb.md

 Now in this instance I am using a public SG instance at sourcegraph.com.
 Our clients either use a managed instance that we deploy and run for them, or run their own instance on public or private cloud infrastructure.
 From a deployment perspective we provide support for kubernetes and also docker compose.

-Anyone can use the public instance to search over 2M public repositories on Github and Gitlab.
-And you can add your own public repositories.
-So we can search across all these repos - the code, code diffs and commit messages.

 Looking below the search bar I can see a history of searches that I have run and repos that I have visited.

 ### Search Contexts